They Died with Their Boots On: Historical Accuracy

+It also, however, accurately portrays Custer as sympathetic to the Indians situation at being forced to give up their lands to the incoming white settlers.
+He also said that if he were an Indian he'd fight the encroaching white expansion, which is said in the film, and spoke out against the abuses they had to suffer on the reservations.
+As depicted, he was considered by many higher-ranking officers to be a glory seeking troublemaker.

 Soundtrack

 The film score was composed by Max Steiner.
 He adapted George Armstrong Custer's favorite song, "Garryowen", for use in the score.
 Custer knew the song while he was at West Point, where he is said to have performed it in a talent show.
 In the film, however, Custer hears the song for the first time being played on a piano by former English soldier, now a U.S. Army officer, Lt.
 "Queen's Own" Butler.
 This connection is apocryphal.
 It is actually a traditional Irish drinking song, much beloved by the cavalry for its galloping rhythm.
 Warner Brothers recycled some of the film's music, and variations of it can be heard in Silver River and Rocky Mountain, both starring Errol Flynn, and The Searchers starring John Wayne.

-Reception and box-office

-According to Alex von Tunzelmann, writing for The Guardian in 2009, "More errors riddle this biopic of General Custer than bullets flew at the Battle of Little Big Horn".